DannyBen/docopt_ng/README.md

 ## Help message format

-docopt.rb follows the docopt help message format.
+This port of docopt follows the docopt help message format.
 You can find more details at
 [official docopt git repo](https://github.com/docopt/docopt#help-message-format)